 The Public School Montessori Program, one of Orcas’ most innovative educational institutions, is now actively enrolling for the 2008/09 school year.

-The Public School Montessori Program is a first through third grade Montessori classroom that operates within the Orcas Public Elementary School.
+The Public School Montessori Program is a 1st through 3rd grade Montessori classroom that operates within the Orcas Public Elementary School.

-Now finishing up its fifth year, the program is a rarity in today’s public schools.
+Now finishing up its 5th year, the successful and unusual hybrid program is a rarity in today’s public schools.
 The Program is directed by Martha Inch, who has been involved since the program’s inception.

 While unusual and progressive, there are a handful of Montessori classes within public schools in Washington.
 One in Seattle at the Daniel Bagley Elementary school was the model for the Orcas program.

 Children of different ages work independently, in small groups and with the entire class.